 At first, Gretchen and Mike hoped they might take over the McDougall orchard once Alice and Gary retired.
 But the McDougalls, like many independent orchard owners, decided McDougall’s Apple Junction should remain in the family.

-While this could have been a disheartening setback for the Perbixes, it gave them the opportunity to find their own orchard location where they could bring to life their unique vision of an orchard and cidery.
-In November of 2008, Gretchen and Mike drove to Webster and visited the site of Bob’s Bluebird Orchard (which had previously been taken off the market).
+This gave Gretchen and Mike the opportunity to find their own orchard location where they could bring to life their unique vision.
+In November of 2008, Gretchen and Mike drove to Webster and visited the site of Bob’s Bluebird Orchard.

 A Dream Gets Legs

-Back in 2012, hard cider wasn’t yet what it would become in Minnesota — essentially, the market didn’t exist at the time.
-Within a few years, that would change and the demand for locally produced hard ciders would explode.
-Mike and Gretchen have been champions for the Minnesota hard cider industry.
-Sweetland Orchard has the distinction of being one of the founding members of the Minnesota Cider Guild.
+Back in 2012, hard cider wasn’t very popular in Minnesota.
+But within a few years, the demand for locally produced hard ciders would explode.
+Mike and Gretchen became champions for the Minnesota hard cider industry, and Sweetland Orchard was one of the founding members of the Minnesota Cider Guild.

 Taking a cue from orchards in England, hogs were added to the orchard.
-They’re not pets, however — the hog meat is available for sale each year, although it sells out very quickly!
+Hog meat is even available for sale each year, although it sells out very quickly!